-Knowing how to list your promotions in your resume’s work experience section can be confusing because you might have multiple job titles at a single company.
+Writing a resume that lists your promotions in your resume’s work experience section can be confusing, because you might have multiple job titles at a single company.

 Below, we’ll break down exactly how to put your promotions on your resume depending on your circumstances and provide examples for each situation.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.